 Dogs are curious creatures.
 They're always sniffing around and trying to get a taste of what we're eating.
+But while some foods are safe for dogs, not all are.
 So as a dog owner you may be asking - can dogs eat cucumbers?

 The simple answer is yes; dogs can eat cucumbers.
 In fact, cucumbers are a healthy and refreshing snack for your pup.
 But as with anything else, there are a few things to pay attention to when feeding your dog cucumbers.

 Can Dogs Have Cucumbers as Treats?

 Yes!
 Your dog can have several types of cucumbers, especially the slicing cucumber as a safe treat.
 Slicing cucumbers are the long, green cucumbers you'll find in the produce section of your grocery store.

 Keep in mind that most slicing cucumbers get wax treatment in farms and stores.
 While the wax itself is not harmful to dogs, it can cause an upset stomach.
 So, if you're feeding your dog cucumber, wash it thoroughly to remove any traces of wax.

 Also, don’t allow cucumbers to exceed 10% of your dog's daily caloric intake.
 Just feed them small slices of cucumber, never allow them to eat the whole fruit.

 What About Pickles?